Air France started with a limited service trial in late 2007, allowing passengers to send and receive text messages and e-mails.

 Along with such government rules, other issues, such as uncertain billing, customer service and service availability, keep airlines from providing full cell phone use onboard their aircraft in flight.

-For lots more information about in-flight mobile phone service and related topics, check out the links on the next page.
+For lots more information about in-flight mobile phone service and related topics, check out the links below.